UVADS/distributed_computing/agendas/ds7200_agenda_01.md

 ### Deliverables This Week

 Due by Friday, Sep 6 at 5pm ET
-- Module 1 Quiz: Big Data Intro
+- Quiz 1: Big Data Intro
 - Lab 1: Python Warmup and Logfile Analytics